 - Herbicides/pesticides/fungicides are only used on grounds under specific management protocols.
 For example, we need to treat our Ash Trees with direct trunk insecticide injections to combat the Emerald Ash Borer.
-We treat our Hemlocks via a systemic bark spray and our one Crabapple Tree with a foliage hand spray fungicide.
-Without these treatments the trees would die.
+We treat our Hemlocks via a systemic bark spray and our crabapple trees with a foliage hand spray fungicide.
+Without these treatments, the trees would die.

-- Outdoor compost bins are maintained and used as fertilizer.
+- Outdoor compost bins are maintained and used to create organic fertilizer.

 - Staff and volunteers will provide upkeep and maintenance on trails.
-Pruning and harvesting of plants or trees is done only when posed as a threat to visitors and alike.
+Pruning and harvesting of plants or trees is done only when a threat is posed to visitors and staff alike.

 Cleaning Products and Office Supplies